Hanxu0501/CS61A-1.7--Integer-partition-without-recursion/README.md

 2. The value of changed elements should not be larger than the element ahead of it. (to keep the elements in decending order)

-Merge function will return a list of "legal" children from a single father.
+"Shrink" function will return a list of "legal" children from a single father.

 A "Merge" function will join all the children from all the fathers into a larger list.
 If two children from different fathers are idential, one of them will be disgarded.